Bow Back Rivers: Navigation

 Although the River Lee was navigable up to Hertford, this had been achieved by the use of flash locks, where a single gate created a channel through a weir.
 These caused conflict between the bargemen and the millers, since operation of the lock lowered the water level above it, hindering the operation of the mill.
 In 1765, the engineer John Smeaton was asked to survey the river, with a view to improving it "for the good of the public".
 His report of September 1766 highlighted the need to replace the flash locks with the more modern pound locks or pen sluices, each with two sets of gates.
 Significantly for the Bow Back Rivers, he suggested a new cut from Lea Bridge to Old Ford, and another from Bow Tidal Gates to a basin at Limehouse.
 The first became known as the Hackney Cut, and the second as the Limehouse Cut.
-An Act of Parliament was obtained on 29 June 1767, and work began.
+An act of Parliament, the River Lee Navigation Act 1767 (7 Geo.
+3. c.
+51), was obtained on 29 June 1767, and work began.

 The Limehouse Cut would give direct access to the River Thames, avoiding the tidal Bow Creek.
 It was expected to open in July 1770, but some of the brickwork collapsed, and had to be repaired before the cut opened on 17 September 1770.
 It closed again briefly in December, when a bridge collapsed into it, and it was soon decided that it was too narrow, and so was widened to allow barges to pass each other along its complete length.
 This work was finished on 1 September 1777.
 The contract for the Hackney Cut was given to Jeremiah Ilsley on 18 January 1768, and a bricklayer called Henry Holland was asked to build two locks on the cut on 23 April 1768.
 A millwright from Bromley called Mr Cooper was given the job of building Bromley Lock (close to Bow tidal gates).
 Work progressed quickly, and the cut was opened for traffic on 7 August 1769.